Lal Singh Musawir

 He was initially trained as a miniaturist but later delved into photography, as Nabha State showed early interest in the technology.
 In 1903, he snapped photographs of Raja Hira Singh, Lord Curzon, and other British officials at the Delhi Durbar the same year.
 One specialty of his was painted-photographs, especially of Hira Singh.
 There remains photographs, drawings, sketches, and paintings attributable to him.
+He operated a photographic-studio in Jalandhar Cantonment.

 Scholarly analysis

 W. H. McLeod gave a negative review of Lal Singh's work, describing it as "neat, clear and lifeless".
 Bob van der Linden states that McLeod's condescending opinion was based on his preference for an untainted Sikh artistic tradition not influenced by foreign elements, with Lal Singh's European-influenced works being distasteful as a result.
 R. P. Srivastava believes that Lal Singh held the Thakur title rather than Bhai and compliments his works.
 His portraits of the Sikh gurus within The Sikh Religion align with common motifs associated with each of the ten gurus, which makes the gurus easily identifiable.
 Certain depictions of decorated curtains in the background of his illustrations reveal he may have been familiar with studio-photography.